Medical expert of the article

 - Presence of atypical mitoses.

-- Absence or definition of maturation.
+- Absence or determination of maturation.

 Differential diagnosis

-Dysplasia of the cervix requires careful examination and differential diagnosis is mandatory.
+Cervical dysplasia requires careful examination and differential diagnosis is mandatory.

-Differential diagnosis should exclude such diseases:
+Differential diagnosis should exclude the following diseases:

-- Venereal diseases (syphilis), Treponemapallidum gives a picture of epithelial damage, similar to dysplastic changes.
+- Venereal diseases (syphilis), Treponemapallidum gives a picture of epithelial damage similar to dysplastic changes.

 - Leukoplakia.

-- Residual fragments of the Wolff duct.
+- Residual fragments of the Wolffian duct.

 - Cervical atrophy due to low estrogen levels.

-- Papilloma ploskletochnaya as a benign neoplasm.
+- Squamous cell papilloma as a benign neoplasm.

 - Hyperkeratosis.